 One place I will revisit will be Kyoto’s Shirakawa community.
 I wrote the original article about this delightful area in April last year, and I’ve now updated it with fresh information to republish.
 If any of my readers also plan to head to Japan, I suggest this is a place not to miss on your itinerary.

 I like small group walking tours when I tackle big cities.
-Not those with 40 plus people following a guide, but a personalised walk with a knowledgeable local.
-Small group walks can cost up to $A200 each for two hours.
-So, planning to visit Japan’s ancient capital Kyoto, I trawled the internet searching for a walk to suit my interests and small budget.
+I’m adverse to those walks with 40 plus people struggling to hear their guide.
+A personalised walk with a knowledgeable local is much preferable, but they can be expensive – up to $A200 each for two hours.
+So, when I was planning to visit Japan’s ancient capital Kyoto in 2019, I trawled the internet searching for a walk to suit my interests and small budget.